joshhinds/joshhinds.github.io/learn-seo.md

 * Content King: <a href="https://www.contentkingapp.com/academy/authority/">Authority and Trust in SEO explained</a>
 * ahrefs: <a href="https://ahrefs.com/blog/eat-seo/">What is E‑A-T?
 Why It’s Important for SEO</a>

+<h3 id="show-seo-roi">How to Show SEO ROI and Make a Business Case</h3>

+If you work in search engine optimization you know it isn't a matter of just getting website traffic.
+You have to make a business case for your SEO strategy.
+Recommendations based on getting more traffic alone to the website won't cut it.
+You're going to have show a real ROI (retrun on investment) for your organic traffic strategy.
+If that's intimidating, don't worry, we've got you covered.

+* <a href="https://terakeet.com/blog/seo-lead-generation/">SEO Lead Generation: How to Get Leads Through SEO</a>

 <hr>
 Want to connect?
 Do so on <a href="https://www.linkedin.com/in/joshhinds">my LinkedIn page</a> (be sure to mention you found me here)